-ATTENDANCE: Due to the high demand for training, previous participation is taken into account when considering applicants and nominees for face-to-face course offerings:
+Due to the high demand for training, previous participation is considered when selecting applicants for face-to-face courses.
+For example, those who have taken a course at a training center are generally ineligible to attend the same course at another training center.

-- Those who have taken a course at HQ should generally wait two years before applying for another course at HQ. - Those who have taken a course at a training center or program are generally not eligible to attend the same course at another training center or program.
+SELF-FINANCED STATUS

-SELF-FINANCED STATUS: Candidates from international agencies and advanced regional countries who apply to attend IMF training events, if accepted, will be considered self-financed.
-Local staff in IMF Resident Representative offices selected to train at regional training centers and programs would also be self-financed.
+Candidates from international agencies and advanced economies who apply to attend IMF training events, if accepted, will be considered self-financed.
+Local staff in IMF Resident Representative offices selected to train at regional training centers would also be self-financed.
 However, they are eligible to attend training at HQ as regular participants.

-Attending as self-financed provides the same access to course content and activities, but all associated costs (accommodation, travel, and per diem) need to be covered by the sponsoring institution.
+Self-financed participants have full access to course content and activities but must cover all costs (accommodation, travel, and per diem) through their sponsoring institution.

-(ii) Selection Guidelines for Online Training
+(ii) Selection for Online Training

-OL courses are free and are open to all government officials of IMF member countries.
+OL courses are free of charge and are open to all government officials of IMF member countries.
 There are no restrictions on the number of officials who can participate in these courses.